 How can motorists find the facility if it is not visible at the highway intersection?

-To qualify for museum signs, a facility must not be visible or recognizable to the motorist within 300 feet of the approaching intersection or access to the facility.
-If there are road conditions (brush, trees, etc.) that hinder the visibility within that 300 foot area, the museum may qualify for signs.
+To qualify for Museum signs, a facility must not be visible or recognizable to the motorist within 300 feet of the approaching intersection or access to the facility.
+If there are road conditions (brush, trees, etc) that hinder the visibility within that 300 foot area, the business may qualify for signs.

 How much advertising can be put on a sign?

-If a replacement is requested by the customer due to a name change, a fee is charged to cover the costs of manufacture and installation of the new signs.
+If a replacement is requested by the customer due to a name change, a fee of $100 per sign is charged to cover the costs of manufacture and installation of the new signs.

-No. Only facilities open to the general public are allowed signage.
+No. Only facilities open to the general public are allowed signing.

 Visit our Highway Business Signs main information page for links to other highway sign permits administered by Oregon Travel Experience.